- Measuring the UV absorbance

 The base composition method simply sums the extinction coefficients for the isolated nucleosides (A, C, G and T) to give an approximation for the extinction coefficient of the oligonucleotide.
 This sum has to be multiplied by a factor of (typically) 0.9 to account for base stacking, which decreases the extinction coefficients of the bases within the oligonucleotide relative to the free nucleotides.

+where is the number of bases of type present.
 For RNA, the formula is

 For example, for a DNA oligonucleotide, dAGCGT, the extinction coefficient can be calculated as